-Hiking, Biking and Horse Trails
+Hiking, Biking, and Horse Trails

-Custer State Park's early pioneers, ranchers and loggers have left behind miles of trails and backcountry roads to explore.
-Several of these trails are shared by hikers, horse riders and mountain bikers.
+Custer State Park's early pioneers, ranchers, and loggers have left behind miles of trails and backcountry roads to explore.
+Several of these trails are shared by hikers, horse riders, and mountain bikers.
 Please be polite to all that you meet and pay attention to postings due to natural resource management concerns.

-South Dakota Centennial Trail
+Centennial Trail Map

 This 111-mile trail spans the length of the Black Hills from Bear Butte State Park in the north to Wind Cave National Park in the South - approximately 22 miles of the trail are located within Custer State Park.
 This trail offers opportunities to view the natural and cultural resources of the Black Hills.